smartcontractkit/external-adapters-js/.changeset/silver-bears-double.md

 '@chainlink/coingecko-adapter': minor
 ---

-add dummy base when building coingecko result path
+add dummy base when building coingecko result path so that EA does not fail